The Tiny Padlock That Protects Your Entire Website

 - Free, automated, and open-source.

-- Backed by Google, Mozilla, and others.
+- Backed by industry giants like Google and Mozilla.

 The Challenges: